novoda/view-pager-adapter/README.md

 Here are a list of useful links:

- * We always welcome people to contribute new features or bug fixes, [here is how](https://github.com/novoda/novoda/blob/master/CONTRIBUTING.md)
+ * We always welcome people to contribute new features or bug fixes, please see our [contributing guide](https://github.com/novoda/novoda/blob/master/CONTRIBUTING.md) before opening a pull request
  * If you have a problem check the [Issues Page](https://github.com/novoda/view-pager-adapter/issues) first to see if we are working on it